jupyterhub/mybinder.org-deploy/terraform/aws/curvenote/README.md

 Ensure you have a recent version of Terraform.
 The minimum required version is specified by `terraform { required_version } }` in [`provider.tf`](provider.tf).

-The full deployment requires an OIDC Provider that must be created by a privileged administrator.
+The full deployment requires an OIDC Provider that must be created by a privileged AWS administrator.

 Deploy the Kubernetes cluster without the OIDC Provider by setting the following [variables](variables.tf):